JuliaPy/PyCall.jl/README.md

 * Support for Julia callback functions passed to Python.

 * A PyList type for no-copy sharing of Python sequence objects.

-* Assignment functions for write access to object members.

 * Caching of `pyfunc` results, following [this suggestion](https://github.com/stevengj/PyCall.jl/pull/2).